 Each photon leaves a mark on the light sensitive wall, proving that photons manifest themselves as particles.
 At first, little can be seen of the interference pattern.
 However, for each additional photon passed through the barrier the pattern becomes more defined until it finally becomes a clear and undeniable wave pattern.
 Each photon must therefore have interfered with itself in some way.

 Our explanation for this is that the pilot wave associated with each photon produces an interference pattern at the far side of the barrier as it cuts through both openings.
 This interference pattern alters the path of the photon in such a way that it can only reach certain areas of the far wall.

-Keeping in mind that the two slits in the barrier of the double slit experiment can be far enough apart for us to be seen as separate lines with our naked eyes, it is clear that pilot waves are truly enormous relative to the particles that cause them.
-Photons are far smaller than electrons, which are so small that we have never been able to see them, even with the most powerful microscope.
+Keeping in mind that the two slits in the barrier of the double slit experiment can be far enough apart to be seen as separate lines with our naked eyes, it’s clear that pilot waves are enormous relative to the particles that cause them.
+Photons are generally believed to be smaller than electrons, which are so small that we have never been able to see them, even with the most powerful microscope.
 The difference in size between particle and associated pilot wave is therefore in the orders of millions, if not more.

 Going with our assumption that there’s a superabundance of neutrinos in the universe, we can conclude that the aether is mainly zero-point neutrinos, and that it’s the vibrational speed of these neutrinos that determine the speed of light.

 We arrive at this conclusion by noting that collisions between photons and neutrinos in the aether happen all the time, and that these collisions must be friction-less.
 Otherwise, there will be loss of energy.